-FCF is the amount of cash available for distribution to investors, and, as a result, the value of a company depends on the present value of its expected future FCFs, discounted at the company's weighted average cost of capital (WACC).
+Free cash flow is the amount of cash available for distribution to investors; so the fundamental value of a company to its investors depends on the present value of its expected future FCFs, discounted at the company's weighted average cost of capital (WACC).
 Subsequent chapters will develop the tools needed to forecast FCFs and evaluate their risk.
-Chapter 15 ties all this together with a model that is used to calculate the value of a company.
-Even though you do not yet have all the tools to apply the model, it's important that you understand this basic concept: FCF is the cash available for distribution to investors.
-Therefore, the value of a firm primarily depends on its expected future FCFs.
+Chapter 13 ties all this together with a model that is used to calculate the value of a company.
+Even though you do not yet have all the tools to apply the model, it's important that you understand this basic concept: FCF is the cash flow available for distribution to investors.
+Therefore, the fundamental value of a firm primarily depends on its expected future FCF.